-NEPOOL Participants Committee Working Session: Pathways to the Future Grid June 11, 2021, 9:30 a.m.
+NEPOOL Participants Committee Working Session: Pathways to the Future Grid July 21, 2021, 1:00 P.M. - 5:00 P.M.

 To participate in the special Participants Committee Teleconference, please dial 1-866-803-2146; Passcode 7169224.
 To join the WebEx, click this link and enter the event password nepool.

-The final list of agenda items for the June 11 working session are as follows:
+The agenda items for the July 21 working session are as follows:

-- 1. To approve the draft minutes of the May 13, 2021 Participants Committee "Pathways Study" meeting.
-The draft preliminary minutes of that meeting are included with this supplemental notice and posted with the meeting materials.

-- 2. Presentation and continued discussion to help scope and define the ISO's pathways analysis, including:
+- To approve the draft minutes of the June 11, 2021 Participants Committee "Pathways Study" meeting.
+A copy of the draft meeting minutes are included with this supplemental notice. - 2.
+Presentation and continued discussion to help scope and define the ISO's pathways analysis, including discussion of additional hybrid pathway analysis, and modeling details with the Analysis Group.

-- Updates by ISO and discussion on:

-- Draft "Final Scoping Report"

-- o Proposed approach for imports

-- o Proposed "Hybrid" modeling plan

-- Continued discussion of stakeholder-proposed sensitivities

-- Continued discussion on modeling details

-- o Including information from the Analysis Group on capacity expansion model

-^{}For your information, the June 11 meeting will be recorded, as are all Participants Committee meetings.
-All those in attendance or participating, either in person or by phone, are required to identify themselves and their affiliation at the meeting.
+For your information, the July 21 meeting will be recorded, as are all Participants Committee meetings.
+All those participating are required to identify themselves and their affiliation at the meeting.
 Official records and minutes of meetings are posted publicly.
 No statements made in NEPOOL meetings are to be quoted or published publicly.